Receiving your rates

 Paying your Rates

-We want to make payments as easy as possible for you, which is why City of Playford offers a variety of payment methods so you can choose the best option for you.
+We want to make payments as easy as possible for you, which is why we provide a number of payment methods.

 Paying your rates by Direct Debit

-- Select 'Register' and follow the steps to set up your account
+- Selecting 'Ratepayer Registration' and following the steps to set up your account

-- From the Online Services home page, select 'Rates Enquiry & Direct Debits'
+- From the home page select 'Rates Enquiry & Direct Debits'

-- On the Rates Summary result select your Ratepayer Name which is highlighted in blue, eg, Mr JD Citizen and Mrs AB Citizen
+- On the Rates Summary screen select your Ratepayer Name which is highlighted in blue.

-- Scroll to the bottom of the results screen and select the 'To set up direct debit' button
+- Scroll down and select 'To set up direct debit' and follow the prompts.

 If you encounter any problems when setting up a direct debit, please call the Rates Team on 8256 0333.